CHIN 7010 - Professional Interpreting B

 The full timetable of all activities for this course can be accessed from Course Planner.

-2. Use basic skills in performing dialogue interpreting, consecutive interpreting, simultaneous interpreting and sight translation;
+2. Use appropriate skills in performing dialogue interpreting, consecutive interpreting, simultaneous interpreting and sight translation;

 3. Maintain integrity and quality when interpreting in emotional situations;